 Next, they ran short of food.
 Again, instead of trusting the Lord, they repeated what was rapidly becoming their mantra: “You just brought us out here to die.”
 He gave them manna to eat.

 This process continued over a period of weeks.
 In each case, the Lord allowed them to experience a situation where they had to trust Him for the solution, and in every case, they responded in unbelief with the same old words, “You just brought us out here to die.”

 Finally, when they responded in the same manner to the reports of the spies sent into the Promised Land, God essentially said, “Ok, that’s it!
 I’m done!
 According to your own words be it done to you: you will die in this wilderness and the next generation will inherit the land instead of you!”

 Yet even in carrying out this judgment on them, the Word says their clothes and sandals didn’t wear out for the next 40-odd years and He continued to daily provide manna for their food, etc.

-Lest any of you possibly cop a ‘tude towards Jews over this or any other matter reported in the Bible, Gentiles have done no better!
-They’re just as thick-headed and stiff-necked as we were!
+Lest any of you possibly cop a ‘tude towards Jews over this or any other matter reported in the Bible, the Church has done no better!
+We’re just as thick-headed and stiff-necked as they were!

 What we do instead of openly rebelling and accusing God of trying to kill us is this: we construct elaborate doctrinal excuses for our lack of faith in God’s Word, then blame God for our trials and calamities as some “higher good.”
 We thus excuse ourselves from our God-mandated responsibility for claiming His promises by faith to overcome those trials.
 So instead of saying “God just brought us our here to die!” we piously say, “God’s thoughts and ways are higher than ours and he brought us out here to suffer so He could teach us how to be humble/trust Him more/etc.”

-Next, we’ll tackle the subject of God’s Word and His promises.
+Next, we’ll tackle the subject of our authority in Christ.

 Thanks for reading!